-An Information Guide for Roadway Lighting, AASHTO - This is the basic guide for highway lighting.
+Roadway Lighting Design Guide, AASHTO - This is the basic guide for highway lighting.
 It includes information on warranting conditions and design criteria.

-Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, AASHTO - This specification contains the strength requirements of the poles and bracket arms for the various wind loadings in Florida as well as the frangibility requirements.
+AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, and FDOT Structures Manual - This specification contains the strength requirements of the poles and bracket arms for the various wind loadings in Florida as well as the breakaway requirements.
 All luminaire supports, poles and bracket arms must be in compliance with these specifications.